-I recently converted to seasonal decorating and I’m over the moon excited with the small changes I’ve made to say fall is here without screaming pumpkins are in season.
+I am an occasional seasonal decorator and I’m over the moon excited with the small changes I’ve made to say fall is here without screaming pumpkins are in here.

 A few years back I made a non-seasonal beautiful wreath for my front door and it added a layer of charm that I loved.
 At that point it was neutral so I could leave it up year-round.
 My husband also had to be convinced of the need wreath outside of the Christmas Season.
 Sigh.
 I won him over by coming up with a simple front door wreath.